Forest School Leader

 If so, then we would like to hear from you.

-We are looking for a qualified level 3 forest school leader for full-time work.
+We are looking for a qualified level 3 forest school leader for part-time work (2+ days), possibly leading to full-time.
 This is an exciting time and an opportunity for the right person to shape their role and represent themselves and Nest in the Woods in a professional and caring way.

-The successful applicant will work at a combination of our sites in Adlington and Grappenhall and within schools delivering programmes of forest school or outdoor education.
-He or she may also be involved in delivering after-school clubs, holiday clubs and may organise and run some weekend group sessions.
+The successful applicant may work at a combination of our sites in Adlington and Grappenhall and within schools delivering programmes of forest school or outdoor education.
+He or she may also be involved in delivering holiday clubs, parties and may organise and run some weekend group sessions.

 You will be a dynamic and caring person who is fully committed to the ethos of forest school and passionate about providing children with a quality and memorable experience.
 You will connect children with nature and be creative in your approach with a balance of adult led optional activities and engaging with and scaffolding child led learning, using their interests to provide them with a positive learning experience.